MattyIce/postpromoter/README.md

   "refund_blacklist": true,	// Whether or not to refund blacklisted users' bids "blacklist_donation_account": "steemcleaners", // If "refund_blacklist" is false, then this will send all bids from blacklisted users to the specified account as a donation
   "blacklisted_tags": ["nsfw", "other-tag"], // List of post tags that are not allowed by the bot.
 Bids for posts with one or more tags in this list will be refunded
-  "auto_withdrawal": {
+  "max_per_author_per_round": 1, // Limit to the number of posts that can be voted on for a particular author each round "auto_withdrawal": {
     "active": true, // Activate the auto withdrawal function (will withdraw all accepted currencies) "accounts": [	// List of accounts to receive daily withdrawals and the amount to send to each